yegor256/glogin/README.md

 ```

 If the `glogin` cookie is coming in and contains valid data,
-a local variable `@user` will be set to something like this:
+a local variable `@user` is set to something like this:

 ```ruby
 { 'id' => '526301', 'login' => 'yegor256', 'avatar' => 'http://...' }
 ```

-If the `secret` is an empty string, the encryption will be disabled.
+If the `secret` is an empty string, the encryption is disabled.

 Next, we need a URL for GitHub OAuth callback: